 Metro Bank : Redemption Statement Request

-Please note, whether you are a member of the public or a conveyancer, you should not supply a mortgage account number with Metro Bank or personal details without being absolutely sure as to legitimacy of the site.
+Please note, whether you are a member of the public or a solicitor, you should not supply a mortgage account number with Metro Bank or personal details without being absolutely sure as to legitimacy of the site.
 We will not be asking you to supply any mortgage account number with Metro Bank, personal details or details of the property to which the redemption statement with Metro Bank relates

-Almost every week we get asked where a firm can retrieve a redemption statement from Metro Bank.
+Every week we get asked where a firm can retrieve a redemption statement from Metro Bank.
 The purpose of this page is to assist in supplying contact information for Metro Bank in terms of knowing where to apply for a redemption statement.
 We are not Metro Bank

 Before proceeding, please describe yourself